11+ Easiest Vegetables to Grow (+ 4 That Aren’t)

 9. Zucchini

-Of course.
-It may go without saying that this is an easy grow vegetable, though you do need to plant early to get your crop in before the inevitable mildew happens in the fall.
-Other than that, you just want to make sure to only plant 1-2 plants no matter how big your family is, because the reputation is true - they produce!
+Of course, ha!
+And while it may go without saying that this is an easy vegetable to grow, you do need to plant it early enough to get a crop in before the inevitable mildew happens in the fall.
+Other than that, you just want to make sure to only plant 1-2 plants no matter how big your family is, because the reputation is true – they do produce.

 But that’s not a big deal, because some of our favorite recipes use zucchini.